ArkEcosystem/security-vulnerabilities/README.md

 Producing software inherently comes with risks.
 All software, especially new releases and large code re-writes, have a higher probability of producing bugs during production and initial release.
 To combat this, the ARK team has introduced modern testing methods, higher test coverage, a custom developed e2e testing framework and increased the availability for testing on our Development Network prior to the releases.
 Despite all of that, no one can catch every potential issue.

 We are running our own [development and security bounty program](https://blog.ark.io/ark-development-and-security-bounty-program-a95122d06879), and we have partnered with [Bugcrowd — the planet’s premier crowd sourced security platform!](https://blog.ark.io/ark-and-bugcrowd-go-hunting-cda4025051d5) Make sure to check both bounty programs.
+Please check detailed instructions, on how to report a security vulnerability https://docs.ark.io/security/.

 >This repository series will serve as a public disclosure of any discovered and patched vulnerabilities within the ARK Blockchain Platform Product Landscape (Core, Desktop Wallet, Mobile Wallet, ARK Pay & Deployer).